Supercolony-net/openbrush-contracts/README.md

 [![element chat](https://img.shields.io/badge/Element-green.svg?style=flat-square)](https://matrix.to/#/!utTuYglskDvqRRMQta:matrix.org?via=matrix.org&via=t2bot.io&via=matrix.parity.io)
 [![discord chat](https://img.shields.io/badge/Discord-purple.svg?style=flat-square)](https://discord.gg/ZGdpEwFrJ8)

 Our mission with this project is to make ink! development faster, safer and easier.

-Talk to us on Element in the [OpenBrush](https://matrix.to/#/!utTuYglskDvqRRMQta:matrix.org?via=matrix.org) channel
+We plan to integrate most of the features OpenBrush into ink!.
+OpenBrush provides documentation with FAQ section.

+You can ask questions regarding ink! development on Element, Discord, or Telegram OpenBrush channels by the links above.

 ## Summary
 **OpenBrush is a library for smart contract development on ink!.**

 Why use this library?
 - To make contracts **interoperable** to do **safe** cross-contracts calls (by having the same functions signature among every contracts)
-- To ensure the usage of [Polkadot Standards Proposals](https://github.com/w3f/PSPs) *[WIP]*
+- To ensure the usage of [Polkadot Standards Proposals](https://github.com/w3f/PSPs)
 - To ensure the usage of the **latest & most secure** implementation
 - Useful contracts that provide custom logic to be implemented in contracts
 - To **save time** by not writing boilerplate code
 - Useful features which can simplify development
+- All contracts are upgradable by default

 Which Standard tokens & useful contracts does it provide?
 - **PSP22** - Fungible Token (*ERC20 equivalent*) with extensions